-Breastfeeding another mother’s baby is thought to be safe when taking precautions to make sure that the seller/donor is well screened.
-Some diseases can be transmitted through breastmilk, like HIV and Syphilis.
-The seller or the buyer can also pasteurize the breast milk which can kill viruses and bacteria, however pasteurizing also takes out many nutrients.
+Sharing breast milk with another mother’s baby is thought to be safe when taking precautions to make sure that the mother is well screened.
+Some diseases can be transmitted through breast milk, like HIV and Syphilis.

 Precaution that a family receiving breast milk can take: